-Deborah Gersh is the co-chair of Ropes & Gray’s nationally recognized health care practice and the co-leader of the firm’s Health Care and Life Sciences Industry Group.
-Deborah also actively participates in the data, privacy & cybersecurity group.
-Industry leaders view Debbie as a trailblazer and “go-to” advisor for highly sophisticated and novel transactions as well as the complex regulatory regimes implicated by such transactions.
-Throughout the pandemic, Deborah has been advising clients on issues related to COVID-19, such as relief funding, crisis standards of care, and privacy and other constitutional issues involved by contact tracing.
-Ropes & Gray was the 2020 firm award winner of the Financial Times Enabling Businesses Response to Covid-19.
+Before retiring in 2025, Deborah Gersh was the co-chair of Ropes & Gray’s nationally recognized health care practice and the co-leader of the firm’s health care and life sciences industry group.
+Deborah also actively participated in the data, privacy & cybersecurity group.
+Over the course of her career, Deborah was considered by industry leaders to be a trailblazer and “go-to” advisor for highly sophisticated and novel transactions as well as the complex regulatory regimes implicated by such transactions.
+Throughout the pandemic, Deborah advised clients on issues related to COVID-19, such as relief funding, crisis standards of care, and privacy and other constitutional issues involved by contact tracing.

-As an early thought leader on value-based care (“VBC”), Deborah has counseled many clients through the implementation of a broad range of VBC initiatives, including novel partnership among non-traditional players, new business models and structures aimed at supporting population management and collaborations related to digital health.
-She is frequently quoted in key industry publications and presents extensively on VBC.
+As an early thought leader on value-based care (VBC), Deborah counseled many clients through the implementation of a broad range of VBC initiatives, including novel partnership among non-traditional players, new business models and structures aimed at supporting population management and collaborations related to digital health.
+She was frequently quoted in key industry publications and presented extensively on VBC.

 Experience